2788west/cerusbot/ROS/README.md

 ROS packages for the Cerus mobile robot developed in ROS Noetic.
 These packages have been tested on a Jetson Nano 4GB with an Arduino MEGA 2560.

+## firmware

+The firmware is intended to run on the Arduino Mega 2560 and handles low-level motor control.
+It's written to work with Cytron 3A motor drivers, but can easily be changed to work with a different type of driver.

 ## cerus_teleop_joy

 Enables remote control of Cerus.
 Teleop has been tested with an XBOX One controller and should work with any other Linux-compatible controller but the axis mapping might differ.